On this page:

 - working with landowners to establish conservation easements,

-- providing grants to municipalities to purchase forest lands or establish conservation easements, and
+- providing grants to municipalities and land trusts to purchase forest lands or establish conservation easements, and

 - protecting New York's largest forest carbon stores within New York's Forest Preserve.